Mikeskay/Multiplication-Table/README.md

+# Task Title: multiplication table

-# Multiplication-Table
+# Task Description:

-Write a Java program that produces a multiplication table, showing the results of multiplying the integer 1 through 9.
+Write a Java program that produces a multiplication table grid in the terminal